-Fuel is one of the major driving forces in the economy, so a price change will cause economic ripple effects far from the gas pump.
-Businesses of all sizes require fuel and are, therefore, affected by an increase or decrease in its price.
-A change in fuel prices affects the operating capital of businesses, especially those that heavily depend on logistics and transportation to move their shipment from one place to the other.
+Fuel is one of the major driving forces in the economy.
+So a price change will cause economic ripple effects far from the gas pump.
+Businesses of all sizes require fuel and are, therefore, affected by an increase or decrease in price.
+A change in fuel prices affects the operating capital of businesses.
+Especially those that heavily depend on logistics and transportation to move their shipment from one place to another.

 Why do fuel prices fluctuate?